© Michelle Smith Lewis

 Who can apply?

 Anyone over the age of 18 can apply to the SIBs Mentorship Program.
-We recognize that many successful professional blacksmiths are men, and that they have resources and knowledge that are very valuable.

 Anyone over the age of 18 can apply to be a SIBs Mentor.
 Metalwork does not have to be your full time job as long as you have knowledge that will be valuable to a mentee.